 The Canada Revenue Agency (CRA), B.C.’s Financial Institutions Commission (FICOM), and the Manitoba Pension Commission (MPC) have concerns about this issue.
 Some of the common characteristics these agencies point out are:

-- opinion letters – promoters often provide private letters from tax, legal or accounting professionals that give the impression the letter writer endorses the scheme; or,
+- Opinion letters – promoters often provide private letters from tax, legal or accounting professionals that give the impression the letter writer endorses the scheme

 Before investing, check the registration status of the person selling the investment by searching the Canadian Securities Administrators National Registration Search at www.securities-administrators.ca.